tinamayswinkels/sbe/_posts/2018-10-17-ncc2019---familiarising-ourselves-with-section-j1-5.md

 From this brief analysis we can conclude that the NCC 2019 provides a slightly more flexible approach for assessing external walls and glazing performance following the DTS pathway.
 However, the DTS requirements remain fairly strict and it would be unlikely that a typical commercial building would be able to achieve compliance following this method, unless the facades are optimised to suits the environmental conditions of their orientations and highly performing window systems are specified.
 An alternative verification method, such as the JV3 or from 2019 a NABERS or Green Star rating, will likely remain the most appropriate pathway to demonstrate compliance for most commercial buildings.

-Finally, it goes without saying that we welcome the changes to the NCC 2019 in relation to Section J as these should bring Australian building regulations back in line with other developed countries and will also play an important contribution in the effort to reduce our national greenhouse gas emissions and support the development of industries that gravitates around energy efficiency.<br>
+Finally, it goes without saying that we welcome the changes to the NCC 2019 in relation to Section J as these should bring Australian building regulations back in line with other developed countries and will also play an important contribution in the effort to reduce our national greenhouse gas emissions and support the development of industries that gravitates around energy efficiency.